dipdup-io/go-lib/cmd/generator/README.md

-# Golng code generator for TzKT API
+# Golang code generator for TzKT API

 Application generates Golang code for TzKT contract types.
 It requests JSON schema from TzKT API for your contract and generates code for processing TzKT API or events entities.